 ClaireNov 5, 2020

-It may be tempting to pile on new and improved habits all at once to get your life back on track, but there's no need to rush!
+It may be tempting to try to pile on several new and improved habits all at once to get your life back on track, but there's no need to rush!
 Research has shown that taking small steps toward a single habit until you solidify it before adding on a new one is the best way to see long term progress (1).
 The key is to take that first small step and stay consistent.
 Slowly but surely, you'll start seeing positive changes!

-Starting a new habit can be overwhelming and even discouraging if you don't meet your own high expectations.
+Starting a new healthy habit can be overwhelming and even discouraging if you don't meet your own high expectations.
 To combat this, start small and set realistic, actionable goals.
 We've included 5 healthy habit ideas below with tips to help you get started.

 1. Drink more water.